Joel Swanson, Lieutenant

 In 2007, Sheriff Donny Youngblood approached the Kern County Board of Supervisors and requested the funds to purchase a new medium lift helicopter.
 Sheriff Youngblood saw the need for a larger helicopter with more power and lift capabilities than the four smaller helicopters currently in the unit’s inventory.
 Bell’s Huey II was chosen to fill the medium lift roll.
 This helicopter allows more personnel to be transported at one time and is equipped with a Goodrich external hoist used for rescue operations.
 It is also equipped with a “fast-rope” system which allows for quick insertion of the Sheriff’s Special Weapons and Tactics (SWAT) team.
 The Huey II, because of better performance in high altitude and high temperature operations, offers more capabilities and safety for the aircrew and personnel involved.

-In 1998, the Kern County Sheriff’s Department Air Support Unit began an in-house flight training program.
+In 1998, the Kern County Sheriff’s Office Air Support Unit began an in-house flight training program.
 Sworn deputies assigned to the Air Unit, full time, are offered the chance to obtain their private and commercial pilot certificates in helicopters.
-As of 2008, six sworn deputies have received in-house flight training by one of our instructors, civilian Chief Flight Instructor Berto Penaloza, or Sheriff’s Deputy and Flight Instructor Doug Ely.
+As of 2008, six sworn deputies have received in-house flight training by one of our former instructors, civilian Chief Flight Instructor Berto Penaloza, or retired Sheriff’s Deputy and Flight Instructor Doug Ely.
 History was made in 1998 when Berto joined the unit with a Certified Flight Instructor (CFI) certificate.
 In 2003, Deputy Ely again made unit history by becoming the first sworn deputy to become a flight instructor.

 Air Support Unit - Full Time Crewmembers

 Unit Supervisor/TFO - Lt.
-Richard Garrett
+Joel Swanson

 Fixed Wing Pilot & Instructor Pilot - Sr Deputy Robert Riggs